 Get to Know Helenium

 The full Latin name of Helenium autumnale is a reference to Helen of Troy, although the plants are native to the Americas, and the fall blooming time.
-The Helenium is a member of the Asteraceae family, which includes many similar-looking daisy-like flowers such as coneflowers, cosmos, and sunflowers.
+The Helenium is a member of the Asteraceae family, which includes many similar-looking daisy-like flowers such as coneflowers, cosmos, blanket flowers, and sunflowers.
 You may have seen stands of helenium growing in the moist areas it loves in growing zones 3-8.
 The plants are characterized by lance-shaped foliage with stiff, upright stems that rarely need staking.
 Helenium plants grow from three to five feet tall, and spread to 24 inches.

 Helenium plants are easy to grow from seed, but gardeners may want to start with named hybrid varieties only available as plants.
 If you choose seed starting to get a large colony of helenium quickly, don't cover the seeds, as they require light to trigger germination.
 Plants will germinate in about two weeks at room temperature.